stringtree/hath/README.md

 * If it is falsy, call the 'fail' handler with the label for this test and the supplied message (or a default if not supplied)

-Collect a running total of the number of passes and fails,ready to pass to the 'summary' handler after the tests.
+Collect a running total of the number of passes and fails, ready to pass to the 'summary' handler after the tests.

 ### label